Pregnant mummies, sleep more to prevent gestational diabetes mellitus!

 A new Singapore study has found that pregnant mummies need to sleep more to prevent gestational diabetes.
 Read about it here!

-According to the findings of the Gusto (Growing Up in Singapore Towards Healthy Outcomes) study, pregnant mums who sleep for less than 6 hours a night have a greater chance of getting gestational diabetes (GDM).
+According to the findings of the Gusto (Growing Up in Singapore Towards Healthy Outcomes) study, pregnant mums who sleep for less than 6 hours a night have a greater chance of getting gestational diabetes mellitus (GDM).
 It also means that they have a higher risk of getting Type 2 diabetes, once the baby is born.

 This important finding which links lack of sleep with higher risk of GDM, was even published online in the internationally accredited Sleep journal last month.